rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 The scientific controversy over the so-called **Shaken Baby Syndrome (SBS)** (also known, with a few key differences indicated later, as **Abusive Head Trauma, AHT**) is a rich and highly complex multifaceted topic.

-It involves a wide range of academic disciplines: pediatrics, neurology, neuropathology, radiology, hematology, obstetrics, evidence-based medicine, biomechanics, statistics, epidemiology, psychology, among others.
+It involves a wide range of academic disciplines: pediatrics, neonatology, obstetrics, neurology, neuropathology, radiology, hematology, evidence-based medicine, biomechanics, statistics, epidemiology, psychology, among others.
 There are also ramifications in epistemology, medical ethics, criminal law, sociology...

 <!-- PELICAN_END_SUMMARY -->